Skip to content

 // Update specific fields atomically

-await stateStore.updateStatus(runId, 'completed');
+await stateStore.updateStatus(sessionId, 'completed');

-await stateStore.appendMessages(runId, newMessages);
+await stateStore.appendMessages(sessionId, newMessages);

-await stateStore.mergeCustomState(runId, stateChanges);
+await stateStore.mergeCustomState(sessionId, stateChanges);

-await stateStore.incrementStepCount(runId);
+await stateStore.incrementStepCount(sessionId);

 Full State Save